11 May 2026

 2. Why TikTok Shop is growing faster than traditional platforms

 TikTok Shop is changing the way products are discovered, trusted, and purchased — moving commerce from search-based intent to content-driven attention.
 Instead of users searching for products, products are continuously pushed into attention flows through content consumption.
-This fundamentally changes how discovery, trust, and conversion operate in modern e-commerce.
+This changes how discovery, trust, and conversion operate in modern e-commerce.

 Intent-Based Commerce